I felt like I’d hit a rut with playtime.

 It felt so good to just pounce around after the toys with them.
 It felt so good to just “be a dog” with them.

-I challenge you to start a Hyper Toy Party with your dog today.
+I challenge you to start a Epic Toy Party with your dog today.

 Set aside just 15 minutes and scatter their toys all over.
 Throw them around.
 Squeak them like crazy.